pgigeruzh/PiCluster/Benchmarks/ReadMe.md

 ## Movielens

 This is not a benchmark but a real-world dataset (https://grouplens.org/datasets/movielens/).
-An example can be found in "Spark/movielens.py" of this repo.
+An example project that uses the movielens dataset can be found in "Movielens/draft.py".
 The file is originally from: https://gist.github.com/jianyu0503/4753344051572c8fc7aa18123eafd2cc

 ```bash
 # download largest movielens dataset (190MB)